 The Lightweight Monitoring Alternative

-SCADA exists to give the operator visibility into the well and the tank without anyone physically being there.
-On a high-rate horizontal, that visibility has to be continuous because the downside is too big to miss.
-On a 3-barrel stripper or a contract pumper’s route of 40 wells, the visibility has to be daily and reliable: not continuous.
+SCADA exists to give the producer visibility into the well and the tank without anyone physically being there.
+On a high-rate horizontal or an instrumented central facility, that visibility has to be continuous because the downside is too big to miss.
+On a conventional well where SCADA never penciled, or a tank battery where the legacy SCADA is breaking down, the visibility can come from a different stack.

-This is the niche TinyPumper was built for.
-Contract pumpers use the app to track their entire route across multiple operators.
-Small producers use it to stay on top of stripper wells without paying for hardware they can’t justify.
+This is what TinyPumper was built for.
+It delivers roughly 99% of the upside of SCADA without the cost or complexity, and that value prop is true for a 50-well producer and a 5,000-well producer.
+Scale does not change the math.
 It is not SCADA and does not pretend to be.
 It is the right answer when SCADA is the wrong one.

-How to Choose Between a SCADA Vendor and a Lightweight Tool
+How to Choose Between a SCADA Vendor and Lightweight Monitoring

 The decision comes down to four honest questions:

 1. What is the downside of 24 hours of undetected downtime on a typical well?
 If it is six figures, you need SCADA.
-If it is $200, a daily pumper app is the right tool.
+If it is $200, a daily pumper app plus drop-in remote monitoring is the right tool.

 4. What is your connectivity reality?
-In rural Kansas or west Texas, cellular-only pumper apps often win by default because the SCADA install economics don’t work.
+In rural Kansas or west Texas, cellular plus satellite auto-switching often wins by default because the traditional SCADA install economics don’t work.

 Answer those honestly, and the choice is usually clear.
-Mixing the two models also works: SCADA on the higher-rate pads, a pumper app on the long-tail stripper routes.
+Mixing the two models also works: SCADA on the facilities and instrumented pads, TinyPumper on the conventional wells and the routes where SCADA doesn’t pencil.

 Wrong Fit for This Page